ferosas/BayesianAtHeart/README.md

 - _Mediano*, Rosas*, et al. (2023).
 [Spectrally and temporally resolved estimation of neural signal diversity](https://www.biorxiv.org/content/10.1101/2023.03.30.534922v1.abstract). bioRxiv, 2023-03._

-This paper provides an in-depth discussion of the LZ algorithm.
+This paper provides an in-depth discussion of the LZ algorithm and related approaches to calculate entropy in time series data.